michigan-traffic-lab/osaas-public/README.md

 This command will generate the PTS diagram for the corridor 'Adams Rd'.
 It will first generate the PTS diagram based on its old offset.
 And then it will generate the PTS diagram based on the optimized offset.
 Generated PTS diagrams will be saved in `output/demo` folder.
+This demo will take about one minutes.

 ```shell
 (osaas) $ python paper_figures.py
 ```
 This command will generate all the non-illustration figures in the paper.
 Generated figures will be saved in `output/figures` folder.
+This reproduction process will take about 10 minutes.

 ## Contributing